Leeza Gibbons: Career

 In 1998, Gibbons received the Congressional Horizon Award (1998) for her work on children's issues.

-In early 2000s, Gibbons launched her mineral makeup line, Sheer Cover Studio, with Guthy-Renker.
+In the early 2000s, she launched her mineral makeup line, Sheer Cover Studio, with Guthy-Renker.
 Sheer Cover continues to be sold around the world.

+From 2001 to 2003, Gibbons was the host and managing editor of the television show Extra.

-In 2005, Gibbons received the Public Leadership in Neurology Award from the American Academy of Neurology for raising awareness about Alzheimer's disease.
+In 2005, she received the Public Leadership in Neurology Award from the American Academy of Neurology for raising awareness about Alzheimer's disease.

 On November 14, 2007, California Governor Arnold Schwarzenegger announced the appointment of Gibbons to the board that oversees California's stem cell research agency, filling a slot designated for a patient advocate for Alzheimer's.
 Her nonprofit group, Leeza's Place, is aimed at caregivers for persons with memory disorders.
 Her efforts to raise attention for memory disorders grew out of her own family's experience with her mother, who was diagnosed with Alzheimer's disease and died in May 2008.

-Gibbons replaced Meredith Vieira for a week of Who Wants to Be a Millionaire shows on June 23–27, 2008.
+She replaced Meredith Vieira for a week of Who Wants to Be a Millionaire shows on June 23–27, 2008.

-In May 2009 Gibbons' new book, Take Your Oxygen First: Protecting Your Health and Happiness While Caring for a Loved One with Memory Loss, tells the story of Leeza's family's personal struggle with Alzheimer's disease after her mother's diagnosis.
+In May 2009 Gibbons' new book, Take Your Oxygen First: Protecting Your Health and Happiness While Caring for a Loved One with Memory Loss, told the story of Leeza's family's personal struggle with Alzheimer's disease after her mother's diagnosis.

+Beginning in 2011, she was the host of the PBS talk show My Generation (2011–2014) and co-host and executive producer of the syndicated news magazine show America Now (2011–2015).

 In 2013, Gibbons won a Daytime Emmy Award for Outstanding Lifestyle/Travel Host for the PBS series My Generation.
 In 2015, she won the NBC reality game-show series Celebrity Apprentice.

 She began co-hosting the Rose Parade on January 2, 2017.
 In 2015, Gibbons received the Icon award from the Electronic Retailing Association, where it was announced that Gibbons had crossed the $1 billion mark in sales.
 Her partnership with Guthy-Renker is the longest studio/talent relationship in infomercial history.

 Personal life

 Gibbons has been married four times; she was married to John Hicks from 1980 to 1982.
 From 1989 to 1991, she was married to British actor Christopher Quinten, whom she met when they both participated in the 1988 New Zealand Telethon.
 She and Quinten have a daughter, Jordan Alexandra (Lexi) Gibbons.
 Leeza Gibbons was married to actor Stephen Meadows from 1991 to 2005, and they have two sons, Troy and Nathan Daniel.
-In 2011, she married New York Times best selling author, Steven Fenton, in Beverly Hills.
-Fenton is the son of the former mayor of Beverly Hills, Frank M. Fenton.
+In 2011, she married New York Times best-selling author Steven Fenton in Beverly Hills.
+Fenton is the son of Frank M. Fenton, a former mayor of Beverly Hills, California.

 Gibbons is a member of Hollywood United Methodist Church, and all of her children were baptized there.

 Her grandmother and mother have been diagnosed with Alzheimer's disease.